wisdom-oss/service-geo-data-rest/README.md

 </p>

 ## Overview
-This microservice is responsible for managing consumers and their associated data.
+This microservice is responsible for delivering geospatial data.
 It is a part of the WISdoM OSS project.
 It uses the microservice template for the WISdoM OSS project.